Vision Zero for Youth U.S. Leadership Award

 Criteria and selection

-Note: Applicants do not need to have action or success in all bulleted items in order to be selected for the award.
+Note: Applicants do not need to have action or success in all items listed below in order to be selected for the award.

 Accomplishments – 10 points

-• Accessible infrastructure improvements to calm traffic, improve crossings, and/or provide safe spaces for youth walking, biking, or rolling.
+• Accessible infrastructure improvements to calm traffic, improve crossings, and/or provide safe spaces for youth walking, biking, or rolling (such as speed management strategies or quick-build projects to test solutions and engage community).

-• Adopted Vision Zero, Safety Action plan or other plan(s) that targets safety issues for children and youth with strategies beyond education.
+• Adopted Safety Action plan, Vision Zero plan or other plan(s) that include addressing safety issues for children and youth with strategies beyond education.

 Community Involvement – 10 points